Maldhari Weddings

 Today, most Maldhari communities are poor and politically marginalized.
 While more young people are now becoming educated, many Maldhari remain illiterate.
 As their grazing lands shrink due to industrialization, agricultural encroachment, climate change and other factors, and as deeply ingrained elements of their own culture conflict with their contemporary aspirations, many Maldhari struggle to find a way to thrive in modern India without abandoning their traditional lifestyles and pastoralist livelihoods.

 This photostory explores some of the marriage practices of the Maldhari - and how they are changing.
+Click on an image, then scroll over it for captions - or on mobile, click the dot at the bottom right of your screen.

 Please help us continue to create photostories and multimedia projects about the world's traditional cultures by donating here: Support TCP